 HUMANITARIAN AID CONTRIBUTION AGREEMENT (HACA)

-The Humanitarian Aid Contribution Agreement (HACA) is the contractual template to be used when implementing a Humanitarian Aid Action, with entities entitled to work under indirect management with the European Commission.
-Humanitarian Partners working with DG ECHO under indirect management budget implementation mode include International Organisations, including UN Agencies, as well as certain Member States’ Specialised Agencies (MSSAs).
+The Humanitarian Aid Contribution Agreement (HACA) is the contractual template to be used when implementing a DG ECHO Humanitarian Aid Action, with entities entitled to work under indirect management with the European Commission.
+Humanitarian Partners working with DG ECHO under indirect management budget implementation mode include UN Agencies, IFRC and ICRC as well as certain Member States’ Specialised Agencies (MSSAs).
+The list of humanitarian partners of DG ECHO is available at this link.

-When signing the HACA the Partner agrees to carry out the Action acting on its own responsibility and in accordance with the terms and conditions laid down in the Agreement (including objectives and results of the Action described in the e-Single Form) and in the Financial Framework Partnership Agreement if any – signed with the European Commission.
+When signing the HACA, the Organisation agrees to carry out the Action acting on its own responsibility and in accordance with the terms and conditions laid down in the Agreement (including objectives and results of the Action described in the e-Single Form) and in the Financial Framework Partnership Agreement – if any – signed with the European Commission.

 In general, the HACA is composed of the following parts, which form an integral part of the Agreement: